 Administrative support (admin): Can either be assigned to a department or executive.
 They perform routine clerical and organizational tasks such as organizing files, onboarding new employees, scheduling appointments, purchasing, budgeting, and supporting employees in their assigned area.

 Chief of Staff: The president’s right-hand individual acting as a confidante and advisor.
 The chief of staff’s role differs by university, but a common role would be providing a buffer between the president and the University Executive Council.
-At UVU, the chief of staff is also Executive Secretary to the Board of Trustees.
+At UVU, the Chief of Staff is also Executive Secretary to the Board of Trustees.

 College/School: A smaller institution that offers undergraduate degrees, and UVU has eight colleges and schools.